Laura of a Thousand Faces: Mythic Forms in FIRE WALK WITH ME

 At last we see BOB rape Laura.
 The demon slides in through the window like a vampire, seemingly invited by her undulating self-stimulation.
 The scene is deeply disturbing because the monstrosity of the act is coupled with unhinged eroticism, the audience caught between fear and sexual voyeurism.
 Terror explodes when BOB is unmasked, the revealed father looking down in close-up at his screaming daughter.
 The realization is crippling for her, and it’s as if some reactant demonic force stirs within.
 The rape is echoed in a subsequent scene as Laura gets on top of Bobby, first in a full shot over a couch and then in reverse close-ups, hoping to get some drugs.
 While comparably benign, this scene with Bobby exudes abuse’s lingering stench, the victim caught in the cycle of self-dissolution, hungry senses craving anything to help forget the awful truth, meanwhile neglecting the well-being of others.

 “Let’s get lost together,” Laura dreamily says to James, hours before she will die.
 She doesn’t want to exist, while James, in a way that greedily echoes Leland’s possessiveness, needs her to exist for him.
 She’s right in that he doesn’t know her.
 “Your Laura disappeared,” she says.
 “It’s just me now.”
 James and Donna know about the drugs, but not the labyrinth sprung from her father’s abuse.
 She’s on the cusp of surrendering to pure, enticing form, sensation and satisfaction.
 Leaving James, she runs into the woods, indulging in an orgiastic party with Ronette Pulaski (Pheobe Augustine), her pimp Jacques Renault (Walter Olkewicz), and Leo Johnson (Eric DaRe), disintegrating into self-abandon until she’s tied up by Jacques.
 “Please untie me,” she says.
-And it’s her bid for release prompting Leland/BOB’s final assault.
-The Law Giving “Father Savior” Leland—who initiated Laura into this golden circle of drugs and exploitation—attacks Jacques outside.
-Leo runs away, leaving the girls tied up (for which he will get comeuppance in the future, the show’s finale having him tied up by Windom Earle, Leo’s tremulous jaws holding a line that, if released, will drop venomous spiders on him).
+And it’s her bid for release that seems to prompt Leland/BOB’s final assault.
+The Law Giving “Father Savior” Leland—who as her abuser initiated Laura into this golden circle of drugs and exploitation—attacks Jacques outside.
+Leo runs away, leaving the girls tied up (for which he will get comeuppance in the future, the show’s finale having him tied up by Windom Earle, Leo’s tremulous jaws holding a line that, if released, will drop venomous spiders).
 From there, Ronette and Laura are dragged to an abandoned railcar.

 Electric sound effects ripple into an escalation of signal-to-noise incoherence.
 Leland/BOB’s interrogation of Laura is intercut with Ronette praying to a spiritual father who will “see” her.
 There’s a break in the noise.
 Silence calms the air and hovering above is an Angel, her eyes closed and hands reverently folded.
 Ronette is saved as one-armed MIKE opens the railcar door, after which he tosses the green ring into a circle created by Leland’s flashlight.
 Laura takes it, and wearing the ring curiously becomes the catalyst for her murder.
 In transgressing the logician Cooper’s warning and embracing the ring, she’s transcending the closed circle, embracing her fate and stepping above the holdfast cycle.
 Her sacrifice, conjoined with the arbitrary symbol of corn, is a harvest for the world of Twin Peaks that we will come to know.